proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 ## Installation and Setup

-> Hardware Requirements:
->

-Before we can begin, we have to find out how to
+Before we can begin, we have to make sure that we have installed all of the dependencies required.
+Check the list below to see what is needed!

 #### Requirements